libsdl-org/SDL_ttf/docs/README-migration.md

 In general we have switched to using UTF8 in the API.
 Functions which had 3 variants, for Latin-1, UTF-8, and UCS2, now accept UTF-8 text.
 In addition, those functions now have an optional length parameter which allows you to render substrings.

-The solid color rendering functions have been removed in favor of the higher quality shaded and blended functions.

 The alpha in background colors is now transparent if it's equal to 0.

 The following functions have been renamed: